-My nephew came from Belgium to spend 21 days with us in Arizona and after a couple of days, he became the chef and cooked for us Spaghetti Bolognese.
+My nephew came from Belgium to spend 21 days with us in Arizona and after a couple of days, he took over the kitchen, and cooked for us Spaghetti Bolognese.
 It was so delicious, I decided to share the recipe with you.
 You can substitute Meat with Walnuts.
 The walnuts provide that needed fat content and great texture.

 1/2 pound ground veal